-The 3.0 update of Evolution includes Unity's physics system changes.
+Updates of Evolution can include Unity's physics system changes.
 Unfortunately, this also means that creatures that have been trained in previous versions of Evolution will most likely behave differently when played back after the update.

 When the creatures try to find an optimal movement strategy, they do so in the context of the physics world that they're in.